Makerspace-Wissenslandkarte/test1/README.md

 # test1
 Repo for Testing Django, CI/CD and Docker.

+## How to run.
+Please don't run this for production yet.

+* Check ./src/wissenslandkarte/settings.py:
+  * You might want to enable HSTS
+  * You might configure a report URI
+  * You must set ALLOWED_HOSTS

 ## Open Tasks (for this small test repo)
 * run it from an IDE with an debugger?
 * get rid of the redundant "app/ directory?"